Yonet/Angular-Interview-Questions/README.md

 * Do you have any pet projects?
 What kind?
 * How did you design the architecture of your project?
 * What's your favorite feature of Angular?
 * What is your least favorite thing about Angular?
-(Please share your thoughts [angularFeelings](https://github.com/Yonet/Angular-Interview-Questions/blob/master/angularFeelings.md))
+(Please share your thoughts by making a pull request to [angularFeelings](https://github.com/Yonet/Angular-Interview-Questions/blob/master/angularFeelings.md))
 * How do you like your coffee?

 #### Contributors: